-It’s estimated that around 1.5 to 4 of all babies born in the United States are diagnosed with cerebral palsy, either shortly after birth, or within the first 12 years of childhood.
+It’s estimated that around 1.5 to 4 out of every 1,000 babies born in the United States are diagnosed with cerebral palsy, either shortly after birth, or within the first 12 years of childhood.
 Around 7% of these children will develop autism, also known as autism spectrum disorder (ASD).
 One form of autism, known as Asperger’s Syndrome, or simply Asperger’s, is a common neurotype associated with cerebral palsy.

 What is Asperger’s Syndrome?